Oregon and Oregon State Drop 'Civil War' Name from Historic Rivalry for All the Wrong Reasons

 This back and forth prank-war across generations was a hallmark of the competition between the schools, but some years the skirmishing got out of hand.
 The game was cancelled in 1911 after a massive donnybrook had touched off in the gloaming of the 1910 edition.
 And when it did return, in 1912 and again in 1913, the schools played at a neutral site in Albany, Oregon to bleed some heat from the assemblies.

 *Photos courtesy of University of Oregon Special Collections

-That incident, which began the night before with Oregon State students searing their school’s initials into Oregon’s brand new grass field, and ended the Monday after with an invasion and brawl that led to a group of Oregon State students having their heads shaved before being thrown into the Millrace alongside the Willamette River, was the rivalry at its chaotic peak.
+That year's game, and everything surrounding it, which actually began the night before with Oregon State students searing their school’s initials into Oregon’s brand new grass field, was the rivalry at its chaotic peak.
+The confrontation between schools rolled into the following Monday with an invasion and brawl that climaxed with a group of Oregon State students having their heads shaved as a prelude to being thrown into the Millrace alongside the Willamette River,.

-This is the brand of incident and the nature of the artifacts that made the Oregon versus Oregon State Civil War rivalry.
-This is the history that should have been stood up for when the bogus indictments came down.
-The rivalry grew up organically across generations in the Willamette Valley and to somehow tie it to the Lost Cause of the defeated Confederacy, claiming it was a reminder of racism and slavery in those long ago times, was not just factually and historically incorrect, it was wrong.
+That was the heritage that should have been stood up for when the bogus indictments came down.
+To somehow attach the Civil War's locally-conferred name to the Lost Cause romanticism of the defeated Confederacy, claiming it was a reminder of racism and slavery in those long ago days, was not just factually and historically incorrect, it was flat-out wrong.
 The game and its culture deserved an honest defense.